- What is Ginger?

 Delayed emptying of the stomach is believed to be one of the triggers for indigestion.

 Studies found taking a supplement containing ginger with a meal significantly increased the speed at which the stomach emptied.

-Ginger is considered to be a carminative, which is something that decreases flatulence.
+Ginger is considered to be a carminative - these are agents that can prevent or relieve flatulence.

 It appears to promote the breakdown of wind in the digestive tract.